Pandora's Box (1999 video game): Puzzle types

 Towards the end of the game, as the difficulty ramps up, some puzzles get combined into being stages of one larger puzzle, e.g. the player must first solve a Rotascope puzzle, where the result of that puzzle is actually a Focus Point puzzle.

 Reception

 Pandora's Box won GameSpot's "Puzzles and Classics Game of the Year" award.
 The editors wrote that it "proved that [Pajitnov] was more than just the king of the simple game."
 It was a runner-up for Computer Games Strategy Plus's 1999 "Classic Game of the Year" award and Computer Gaming World's 1999 "Puzzle/Classics Game of the Year" award.
 The Electric Playground named it the best computer puzzle game of 1999.
 As a result, the game was re-released in a "Puzzle Game of the Year Edition", containing an additional 50 puzzles.
+During the 3rd Annual Interactive Achievement Awards, Pandora's Box received a nomination for "Computer Family Entertainment Title of the Year" by the Academy of Interactive Arts & Sciences.

 It was PC Data's top-selling puzzle game for six weeks.